 How much does car insurance cost in Kansas per month?

-Car insurance in Kansas costs an average of $158 a month for a full coverage policy with limits of 100/300/100.
+The average cost of a full-coverage car insurance policy in Kansas costs $158 monthly for coverage limits of 100/300/100.

 On the other hand, paying for car insurance in full at renewal time can often result in a discount.
 Ultimately, your best option will depend on your needs and circumstances.